Urban Photography in Quebec: Locations, Light, and Inspiration

 The decisive factor in photography

-Quebec City's light has a particular quality, linked to its northern latitude and the presence of the St. Lawrence River.
+The light in Quebec has a particular quality, linked to its northern latitude and the presence of the Saint Lawrence River.
 Understanding its hourly and seasonal cycles is already half the photographic work.

-★ Tip Golden hour and blue hour in Quebec City
+★ Tip The golden hour and blue hour in Quebec City

 In Quebec City, the golden hour light is exceptional.
-In the hour following sunrise, the stone facades of Old Quebec take on a warm, golden hue that transforms every image.
-The blue hour, at dusk, envelops the city in an electric cobalt light, ideal for urban views with the streetlights on.
-These two light windows are worth the early wake-up call.
+In the hour following sunrise, the stone facades of Old Quebec take on a warm golden hue that transforms every image.
+The blue hour, at dusk, wraps the city in an electric cobalt light, ideal for urban views with streetlights on.
+These two light windows are worth the early wake-up.

 Golden hour30 min after sunrise